Written by Sindhu Shivalingam and published on 08 June 2021.

 Each school has a different curriculum and educational system.
 Schools even combine different styles to come up with their own unique curriculum.
 But, the guiding philosophy or the core value is always about letting the child learn through play.
 In play-way schools, direct teaching of letters and numbers or any other concept is saved for a later date.
 A five-year-old may have writing exercises that prepare her for mainstream education, but learning is relaxed and play-oriented for three and four-year-olds.

 "Children have so many more years to learn 'A to Z' and all the numbers in an academic environment.
 Right now, they need to play.
 They need physical movement and they need to play in the sand and manipulate tiny objects (we are always around the child to ensure safety) so their gross and fine motor skills develop.
 They need to know how to interact with a peer, speak up and ask questions.
 They need to explore their physical strengths - so they can lift, move, sift and build.
 They need to be given the space for imagination and creativity.
 Most of all, they need to be allowed to be happy," says Vigna.

-Jayashree, centre coordinator, SEED International School, says: “Every month, as children learn about the theme, we integrate concepts like shapes, letters, numbers, opposites, science, art and crafts in the curriculum.
-We introduce activities that will allow them to learn through exploration, experience and play.
-We may show two vegetables and ask which one is long and which one is short; or we ask them to pick all the green veggies.
-When we speak about birds, tree, rain and weather, we may go on a walk and observe the birds and collect twigs to make a nest.”
+Jayashree, center coordinator, SEED International School, says: "Every month, as children learn about the theme, we integrate concepts like shapes, letters, numbers, opposites, science, art and crafts in the curriculum.
+We introduce activities that will allow them to learn through exploration, experience, and play.
+We may show two vegetables and ask which one is long and which one is short, or we ask them to pick all the green veggies.
+When we speak about birds, trees, rain, and weather, we may go on a walk and observe the birds and collect twigs to make a nest."